Luhansk People's Republic: Relations with Russia

-Full-scale Russian invasion of Ukraine (2022–present)
+Russian invasion of Ukraine and Russo-Ukrainian war (2022–present)

 On 21 February 2022, Russia recognised the independence of the DPR and LPR.
 The next day, the Federation Council of Russia authorised the use of military force, and Russian forces openly advanced into both territories.
 Russian president Vladimir Putin declared that the Minsk agreements "no longer existed", and that Ukraine, not Russia, was to blame for their collapse.
 A military attack into Ukrainian government-controlled territory began on the morning of 24 February, when Putin announced a "special military operation" to "demilitarise and denazify" Ukraine.

 Chemical plant Azot in Sievierodonetsk after Russian shelling.

 On May 6, as part of the eastern Ukraine offensive, the Russian Armed Forces and Luhansk People's Republic military started a battle to capture Sievierodonetsk, the de facto administrative capital of Ukrainian-controlled Luhansk Oblast.
 On 25 June 2022, Sievierodonetsk was fully occupied by Russian and separatist forces.
 This was followed by the capture of Lysychansk on 3 July, which brought all of Luhansk Oblast under the control of Russian and separatist forces.

 The entirety of Luhansk Oblast was controlled by pro-Russian forces for a period of approximately two months.
-However, as part of a Ukrainian counteroffensive on the eastern front, one village, Bilohorivka was likely recaptured by Ukrainian forces by 10 September.
+However, as part of a Ukrainian counteroffensive on the eastern front, one village, Bilohorivka was recaptured by Ukrainian forces by 10 September.

 Annexation by Russia

 On 19 September 2022, the People's Councils in both the Luhansk People's Republic and the Donetsk People's Republic appealed to their respective heads of state to "immediately" conduct referendums on joining Russia.
 The next day, the LPR's People's Council scheduled a referendum on the republic's entry into Russia as a federal subject for 23–27 September.
-However, this referendum is widely considered a sham due to the lack of international monitoring.
-As a result, many countries rejected this referendum as illegal because of its violation on Ukraine's territorial integrity.
+However, the referendum was not recognised by most members of the international community, citing the absence of international monitoring and concerns regarding its compliance with international law.
+Consequently, many states regarded the vote as invalid and inconsistent with Ukraine's territorial integrity.

-On 28 September, following the end of the annexation referendums, Russia reported the results as widely in favour of annexation.
-In the LPR, it was alleged that 98% voted in favour with a 94% turnout.
-Following this announcement, Leonid Pasechnik, the Head of the Luhansk People's Republic, said that he plans on visiting Moscow to request the admission of Luhansk into the Russian Federation.
+On 28 September, following the conclusion of the annexation referendums, Russian authorities announced results indicating strong support for annexation.
+In the Luhansk People's Republic, officials reported that 98% of participants voted in favour, with a reported turnout of 94%.

-On 30 September 2022, Russia's president Vladimir Putin addressed the Russian parliament and announced the annexation of four regions that held the referendums, including the Luhansk People's Republic.
+On 30 September 2022, Russia's president Vladimir Putin addressed the Russian parliament and announced and signed the annexation of four regions that held the referendums, including the Luhansk People's Republic.
 On 12 October 2022, the United Nations General Assembly passed Resolution ES-11/4 condemning the referendum and annexation processes as inconsistent with the UN Charter.
 The resolution received a vast majority of 143 countries in support of condemning Russia's annexation, 35 abstaining, and only 5 against condemning Russia's annexation.